ActiveIntelligentSystemsLab/moving_object_detector/README.md

   Construct scene flow from camera transform, disparity image and optical flow

-* velocity_pc_clusterer
+* scene_flow_clusterer

-  Clustering pointcloud with velocity
+  Clustering scene flow and each clusters are treated as moving objects

 * kkl